-This is a very important Chapter because The Path of Continuing Creation, like all religions and spiritual paths, must account for suffering and evil, and must help its followers deal with them in their lives.
-In this chapter, we take up the natural, evolutionary explanations for suffering and evil.
+This is a very important Chapter because The Path of Continuing Creation, like all Paths of Life’s Meaning & Purpose, must account for suffering and evil, and must help its followers deal with them in their lives.
+In this chapter (Essay), we take up the natural, evolutionary explanations for suffering and evil.
 These explanations are supported by science.
 We go on to offer practical physical and mental solutions to suffering and evil.

-How Judaism and Christianity Account for Suffering and Evil
+How Judaism, Christianity, & Islam Account for Suffering and Evil

-In our next Chapter, we discuss how many of the Old Religions, including Judaism and Christianity, created convoluted and bizarre myths to try to account for the logical impasse between Good’s assumed goodness and the existence of suffering.
+In our three Essays on Christianity, created convoluted and bizarre myths to try to account for the logical impasse between Good’s assumed goodness and the existence of suffering.
 These myths were designed to accomplish two goals: 1) Help people mentally endure their suffering, and 2) justify the existence of religion when suffering was actually not being relieved.
 Some of these myths are major distortions of evolutionary principles, and most of them have spawned convoluted reasoning and logical contradictions in the doctrines of the Old Religions.
-The next Chapter also looks at theology’s formal arguments about suffering and evil.

-But we need to say something about the myths of Judaism and Christianity right here in this Chapter, to provide contrast for our own science-based explanation for suffering and evil.
+We need to say something about the myths of Judeo-Christianity to provide contrast for our own science-based explanation for suffering and evil.

 As we say in our Essay, Forerunners to Our Spiritual Path, God in the Old Desert Religions is omnipotent (all powerful), omniscient (all-knowing), omnibenevolent (always and everywhere good) and omnipresent (always everywhere at once).
 Suffering cannot exist unless one of these four powers is not “omni-.”
 In Judaism, God either relinquishes his power to cure mankind’s sin, or God does not have enough benevolence in his heart to do it.